 This is another common mistake that denies websites a spot at the top of the results page.
 When doing keyword research, confirm of you should be using the singular or plural form of a particular keyword.
 Should you write content around the keyword “shoe brand” or “shoe brands”.
 Does the target audience search for “retirement home” or “retirement homes”?

 Even though Google bots have the ability to notice the minor difference between the two words, the search results are usually different.
-The search intent will come in handy when deciding whether to use singular or plural form of a word.
+The search intent will come in handy when deciding whether to use the singular or plural form of a word.
 In some instances, the people who use the singular version of the keyword are just interested in general information, while those who use the plural version could be looking for a specific product or want to compare the products before placing an order.

 Nonetheless, the decision to use a singular or plural is dependent on the search intent and the specific keyword.